 Cheval Hyde Park Gate

-As an organisation we acquired our first property in 1987 in Cheval Place, a quiet street in the heart of Knightsbridge set back from the bustling Brompton Road, and home to some of London’s most iconic shopping destinations.
+As an organisation we opened our first property in 1981 in Cheval Place, a quiet street in the heart of Knightsbridge set back from the bustling Brompton Road, and home to some of London’s most iconic shopping destinations.
 This was to form the heart of our Cheval Knightsbridge Residence and is the origin of the name of the collection.

 Cheval Hyde Park Gate joined the portfolio in 1995 and is the smallest of our Residences, but by far the grandest.
 The stucco-fronted period structure dates from the mid-1840s, and was built by the renowned civil engineering firm of Grissell and Peto.
 The firm was also responsible for some of the building work at the Houses of Parliament, as well as some significant parts of the fast-expanding railway system of that era.